 The Akifumi Sakagami Experience

 We reached the restaurant at exactly 8.05 pm, looking deceivingly sharp for our jet-lagged-just-woken-up-where-the-hell-are-we brains.
 The uber ride took roughly ten minutes, driving away from the bright lights of Waikiki and turning onto several dark roads until we reached the unassuming restaurant.

 Inside, a Japanese hostess wearing a beautiful red yukata looked relieved to see us.
 She hadn’t been sure we were coming after no response in the last 24 hours.
 If only she knew.
 After a short wait in one of the private rooms, where George and I exchanged silly faces as it registered that we were omg in Hawaii, we were shown to the sushi counter.
 Of the seven seats, a party of four was already midway through their meal.

 The true Japanese way to eat sushi is omakase at the sushi counter.
 The idea is to eat the sushi as soon as the chef has prepared it.
 While the western equivalent is ‘chef’s choice’, the Japanese word actually means ‘entrust’.
 So this would be my first time entrusting someone with my sush (and $250!)

-Having only just woken up, George ordered a coke and I went for tea.
+Having just woken up, George ordered a coke and I went for green tea.
 Our hostess came by with several entrees in delicate decorative bowls and antique dishes.
 The chef began slicing up some courses of sashimi, served two pieces at a time.